diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Clinton_Trump_Nat.html" width="100%" height="500">  </iframe>

-As we can observe in the plot above, the authors distributions seems to be better behaved compared to the ethnicity one, it is roughly uniforme and therefore it becomes a good sample to take conclusions about nationality interest in this political event.
-Lets start comparing both Trump's and Clinton's speakers nationality distributions.
+As we can observe in the plot above, the authors distributions seems to be better behaved compared to the ethnicity one, it is roughly uniform and therefore it becomes a good sample to take conclusions about nationality interest in this political event.
+Let's start comparing both Trump's and Clinton's speakers nationality distributions.
 There are differences between the distribution of the major nationalities of the people whose quotes are referrred to Trump and Clinton respectively.
 Indeed, we can see that there are more people with american nationality speaking about Clinton than Trump while for example the people from european union (at least the representative countries we have in the plot) are more likely to speak about Trump rather than Clinton.
 Also in Canada, and Israel people are speaking more about Trump than Clinton.
 This suggests that Trump character is more known outside United States of America while Clinton seems to be more popular in her origin country.
-Additionally when consider the original author distribution, it's clear that some countries like Spain, Italy and France are not represented as much, we can interpret this as a lack of interest of this countries for this event.
+Additionally when considering the original author distribution, it's clear that some countries like Spain, Italy and France are not represented as much, we can interpret this as a lack of interest of this countries for this politicians.

 Lets take a look also in a pie chart graph of each distribution in order to have a better sense of each nationality's percentage